Arizona DUI Attorney Kathleen N. Carey | Arizona DUI Laws | Site Map

 Overview

 The Metro Phoenix Highway Patrol Bureau is committed to promoting the safe and expeditious use of the highway transportation system.
 Impaired drivers on metropolitan freeways pose a threat to the safety and well being of the citizens of the State of Arizona.
-The Metro DUI Enforcement Unit was created to specialize in the detection, investigation, and arrest of alcohol and/or drug impaired drivers.
+The Metro DUI Enforcement Unit was created to the detection, investigation, and arrest of alcohol and/or drug impaired drivers.

 The DUI Enforcement Unit consists of one sworn sergeant, six sworn officers, and one civilian employee.
 The unit is dedicated to not only the arrest and prosecution of drug and alcohol impaired drivers, but in assisting other Highway Patrol officers with DUI investigations.
 This assistance includes, but is not limited to, drug recognition evaluations, phlebotomy, hospital follow up, collision investigation, and search warrants.